 When a person suffers a catastrophic injury to the spine that results in paralysis, he or she will need to learn to adapt to a variety of limitations and challenges.

 This adaptation to new challenges can be extremely difficult and frustrating for patients and their families.
 In addition to physical limitations, patients may also suffer emotional grief and depression after their spinal cord injury.

 We work tirelessly to help people who become paralyzed or otherwise disabled obtain financial relief to ease the situation.
 Financial compensation may help with expensive medical bills, rehabilitation costs, necessary assistive technologies, and more.
-To find out if we can help you, please contact our Sacramento law office today.
+To find out if we can help you, please contact our Elk Grove law office today.

 Complications of Paralysis

 Patients who suffer paralysis will likely suffer additional complications as a result of the condition.
 Also referred to as secondary conditions, complications can include:

 - Other injuries from lack of feeling.